CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Link-Layer-Discovery-Protocol/_index.md

 ## Caveats and Errata

 - Annex E (and hence Annex D) of IEEE802.1AB (lldp) is not supported.
+- If you configure both an eth0 IP address and a loopback IP address on the switch, LLDP advertises the loopback IP address as the management IP address.
+In this case, the Cumulus Linux switch behaves more like a typical Linux host than a networking appliance.

 ## Related Information